spm2020spring/TeamCollaborationTutorial/team.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cd TeamCollaborationTutorial

-Copy the whole castle to make chinese-castle for making changes
+Copy the whole castle to make chinese-castle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 git checkout -b chinese-castle

 Now chinese-castle contains everything from the master branch.
 This command should be executed only once.
 Later, when you wish to switch back to chinese-castle, using the above command without -b.

+Making a branch is a cheap operation.
+We should do this for each small feature or bugfix.
+We can make a branch called chinese-castle-made-by-wood.
+We can make a branch called chinese-castle-made-by-stone.

 Work on the branch chinese-castle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Edit files, stage and commit.
+All of your changes related to this feature (or bugfix) must happen in chinese-castle.

-Edit files.
-Test that my edit does not break the program.
+You edit files, and test that your editing does not break the program.

 git add .